CorpGlory/vsvg/README.md

 ## About CorpGlory Inc.
 The project developed by [CorpGlory Inc.](https://corpglory.com/), a company which provides high quality software development, data visualization, Grafana and monitoring consulting.

+something like this could be done in https://github.com/chartwerk/grafana-chartwerk-app , interesting, right?